balancer/docs/docs/concepts/governance/multisig.md

 **The Balancer Maxi Multisig set requires 2 or 3 out of 7 signers to execute, depending on the security level of the Multisig.**

-The Balancer Maxi's are ratified by a BIP each quarter.
+The Balancer Maxis are ratified by a BIP each quarter.
 [BIP-145](https://forum.balancer.fi/t/bip-145-fund-the-balancer-maxis-for-q1-2023/) is a recent example of such governance.

 ## Signer Duties